wukachn/uom-nlu/Group_19_model_card_B.md

 <!-- This is a summary of the values of hyperparameters used in training the model. -->

-      - learning_rate: 2e-05
+      - learning_rate: adadelta optimizer does not require a learning rate
-      - train_batch_size: 16
+      - train_batch_size: 32
-      - eval_batch_size: 16
       - seed: 42
-      - num_epochs: 10
+      - num_epochs: 100

 #### Speeds, Sizes, Times

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 5 hours
+      - overall training time: 6m 11.1s
-      - duration per training epoch: 30 minutes
+      - duration per training epoch: 4s 6ms
-      - model size: 300MB
+      - model size: 3.29MB

 ## Evaluation